ultratrikx/ProfileDashboard/README.md

 - 🌱 I love engineering, photography and food!
 - 💬 "This is where an inspirational quote used to be"
 - 🥅 Goal: Get through school in one piece :skull:.
 Or start a business, whatever I feel like in the momement.
-- ⚡ Fun fact: idek
+- ⚡ Fun fact: I'm currently learning how to used no-code design tools @spline @framer

 ### Connect with me: